Your Guide to Keratin Treatment Hair Products

 If you are experiencing hair loss due to androgenic alopecia, telogen effluvium, or other reasons, using a shampoo with keratin can help to slow down the hair loss process.
 It cannot entirely reverse the effects of hair loss, but it can be beneficial for preventing further damage or breakage.

-There are many products on the market that can help treat damaged or thinning hair.
+There are many shampoos and conditioners on the market that can help treat damaged or thinning hair.
 A great option is keratin-rich formulas that come in the form of hair treatments, shampoos, or dietary supplements.